Changissnz/selfinterest/README.md

 choice on any matter.
 If there are rules to prohibit, self-interest is probably predisposed towards the outlets the rule guards against.
 A question of trust for there to have to be artificial axioms declared to restructure original decision-making towards wanted decisions.
+How man would rather understand a human being to cripple or kill them at a decided time, and woman rather share in responsibility and provide certain things for them so as to rob and deprive them at a decided time, instead of being free from the human being is simply due to the pragmatics of control through connectivity.